 The balance between private and public space feels a little unusual at first, but after a while, it starts feeling like living in a huge flat with lots of flatmates or even like living with a big recomposed family.

 RESILIENT LIFESTYLE: FOOD

-When it comes to energy, the Whole Village is 100% not self-relient yet, but it’s on its way!
-However a lot of effort is put into reducing the energy bills.
+When it comes to energy, the Whole Village is 100% not self-reliant yet, but it’s on its way!
+However, a lot of effort is put into reducing energy bills.

 First of all, lighting.
 The whole building is covered by 59 skylight windows, which permit using the space through the whole day without electric lights.
-During the night, little LED night lights allows to move throughout the building without turning all the lights on.
+During the night, little LED night lights allow them to move throughout the building without turning all the lights on.

 Secondly, heating.
 The village is equipped with a masonry heater (advanced chimney) which is used to heat up the common areas, and a heat recovery system which is used to balance heat in the building.
 Geothermal energy is used to heat the floor and solar water panels are used to heat the water for showers, cleaning dishes and cleaning clothes.

 Finally, to reduce energy consumption, there are also 2 solar showers on the lands and only 1 washing machine for everyone (with a schedule where people can mark when they want to use it).